 If you want to arrange a major event for Fight Bladder Cancer, do get in touch with our fundraising team at email@example.com

-For examples of what others have already done and ideas that you could try, together with top tips on how to plan and promote your fundraising, read more here ...
+You can book your place to join in from a great selection of organised events where you can support Fight Bladder Cancer together with top tips on how to plan and promote your fundraising, read more here ...

 Raising awareness about bladder cancer is an essential part of our work, and you can help in many ways.
 Just getting people to understand the causes and symptoms will help save lives.

 We run regular campaigns and events, both locally and nationally, that you can get involved with to help spread the message.
 Our annual Bubbles for Bladder Cancer event is now being taken up internationally and is growing from strength to strength.
 Raising awareness is essential to reducing to the number of people that get bladder cancer and how successful treatments are.
 Find out what we are doing and how you can help here.

 Another way you can really help is to make sure that your GP surgery and your hospital have our posters up and have leaflets available for all bladder cancer patients.
 As we all know, getting a bladder cancer diagnosis changes your life, and we want to make sure that everyone knows we are all here to help them along the way.